Clone (computing): Video games

 Since the start of the video game industry, clones of successful concepts and games have been common.
 The first influential first-person shooter, Doom, led in the 1990s to the creation of a new genre dubbed as Doom clones.
 In the 2000s, the open world action-adventure Grand Theft Auto inspired the creation of many Grand Theft Auto clones.

 Software remakes

-Remakes of software are revivals of old, obsolete, or discontinued software (e.g. abandonware).
+Remakes of software are revivals of old, obsolete, or discontinued software.

 A good share of software remakes are fangames of computer games and game engine recreation made by the fan community as part of retrogaming, to address e.g. compatibility issues or non-availability of the original, e.g. a shutdown server gets substituted with a server emulator.

 Since the 2000s there has been an increasing number of commercial remakes of classical games by the original developer or publisher for current platforms as the digital distribution lowers the investment risk for niche releases.
 When enhanced in some way (audio, graphics, etc.) new releases might be called "high definition" release or "special edition"; an example is The Secret of Monkey Island: Special Edition.